Independent editorial review.::Pricing verified directly from each vendor, April 2026.::Affiliate disclosure

 Consumer BAA unavailability for HIPAA

 The consumer and Google One AI Premium tiers do not come with a Business Associate Agreement.
-Do not upload protected health information to NotebookLM without a verified enterprise arrangement.
-Use Abridge, Nuance DAX Express, or an EHR-integrated tool for clinical documentation.
+Do not upload protected health information without a verified enterprise arrangement.

 Very long single-document limits